Senzari/api-docs/source/index.md

 Interested in mining the data yourself or building an app that requires deeper insight into some of the data we’ve generated?
 The Music Data plan provides detailed data about:

-- Artists’ social media trends: Followers, song plays and video views across leading sources such as Twitter, Facebook, LastFM and Vevo.
+- **Artists' social media trends** - Followers, song plays and video views across leading sources such as Twitter, Facebook, LastFM and Vevo.
-- Lyrical features: for licensing reasons, rather than returning the full lyrics in a song, we extract and return the top 15 most “significant” words per song, hopefully giving you a general idea of what the song is about.
+- **Lyrical features** - for licensing reasons, rather than returning the full lyrics in a song, we extract and return the top 15 most "significant" words per song, hopefully giving you a general idea of what the song is about.
 A language code is also included in the results.

-For more details please check out our plans and get your free API key today.
+For more details please [check out our plans](https://developer.musicgraph.com/#plans) and get your free API key today.

 ## Artist Metrics